DhiegoFC/IoT_for_Embedded_Devices/README.md

 # State University of São Paulo (UNESP)
 ## Institute of Science and Technology of Sorocaba (ICTS)
 ### Department of Control and Automation Engineering
-Public Repository of IoT for Embedded Devices on Control, a graduate course from Department of Control and Automation Engineering at State University of São Paulo, campus Sorocaba.
+Public Repository for 'IoT for Embedded Devices in Control', a graduate course offered by the Department of Control and Automation Engineering at the São Paulo State University (UNESP), Sorocaba campus